AnastasiaArt/busterLanding/README.md

 # busterLanding
-npm install
+1.npm install
-npm dev // development",
+2.npm dev // development", or
-npm prod //build for production", npm start //develop and watch , run webpack-dev-server
+npm prod //build for production", or npm start //develop and watch , run webpack-dev-server